Before you start: what you are actually signing up for

 loginctl enable-linger $USER

-For the Docker installation, Docker Compose's restart: unless-stopped handles this automatically.
-Verify:
+For the Docker installation, restart: unless-stopped handles persistence automatically.
+Monitor logs:

 journalctl --user -u openclaw-gateway -f # native